-A couple of unused function and methods have been deprecated and will be removed in future versions:
+A couple of unused functions and methods have been deprecated and will be removed in future versions:

-- IPython.utils.io.raw_print_err - IPython.utils.io.raw_print
+'''

+IPython.utils.io.raw_print_errIPython.utils.io.raw_print

+'''

-• The API for transforming input before it is parsed as Python code has been completely redesigned, and any custom input transformations will need to be rewritten.
+• The API for transforming input before it is parsed as Python code has been completely redesigned: any custom input transformations will need to be rewritten.
 See Custom input transformation for details of the new API.